 We welcome all alumnae to join us at events and to provide suggestions and assistance to run further events that may appeal to alumnae.
-Looking forward, we have organised a Golf Day and lunch at Avondale Golf Course for Wednesday 22 November 2017.
+Looking forward, we have organised a Golf Day and lunch at Avondale Golf Course for Wednesday 22 November 2017 to which all are welcome - even if you are not a golfer - as it is a lovely occasion to catch up with friends over lunch.